Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

 match the one used by the Terracotta Server.

-It is possible to control the JVM that the Terracotta Server uses by setting the TC_JAVA_HOME environment variable.
+It is possible to control the JVM that the Terracotta Server uses by setting the JAVA_HOME environment variable.
 This should be used with caution, as doing so may cause the Terracotta Server to run with an unsupported JVM.

 ----